balusio/ecommerce-freely/README.md

 ## Server Initialize:

 `cd server && npm install`
 for dev mode the server runs on nodemoon, allowing hot reload

 _NOTE_ : running the server with nodemoon will make the cache to flush everytime you save a file, if you want to keep persitency of the node-cache layer run start mode without hot reload

+### seed DB

+theres a command line argument for the express server that will call fake api to get predefault products you must invoke passing the argument `seedDB`, example:

+`npm run dev seedDB`

 ### Prod Mode: